Welcome to QuickMail!

-Let's see how to answer those 3 questions in order -
+Let's answer those 3 questions in order.

 WHO?
 Importing prospects

-In order to email people (called prospects), you need to create them in QuickMail first.
+In order to email people (called Prospects), you need to create them in QuickMail first.
 You can do that manually or import them from a Google Spreadsheet.
 We'll see how to do the latter together.

-Note: If you have only Excel, no worries, the process is super smooth, please follow this link (Importing your Excel Spreadsheet into Google Sheets) and come back to this page when the Google Spreadsheet is created.
+Note: If you only have access to Excel, it's no problem!
+Please follow this link (Importing your Excel Spreadsheet into Google Sheets) and you can go from there.

-You can name the group anything you would like.
-Most users use groups to define audience or source of prospects.
-E.g. Marketing Directors - LinkedIn
+You can name the Group anything you'd like.
+Most users use Groups to define an audience or source of Prospects (e.g. "Marketing Directors - LinkedIn" or "2018 Conference Contacts.")

-Then, on the prospect list page (see in the navigation panel on the left), click on "Action" -> "Import Prospects".
+Then, on the Prospect list (see in the navigation panel on the left), click on Action -> Import Prospects.